-Additional file 1: Unmodified versions of Immunoblot of p53, bax and bcl2 in kidney of control and treated animals.
+Additional file 1: Figure S1.
+Unmodified versions of Immunoblot of p53, bax and bcl2 in kidney of control and treated animals.
 The protein was separated on 12% SDS-PAGE and blotted with anti-p53 antibody, anti-bax antibody and anti-bcl2 antibody.
 (PDF 100 KB)

 Authors’ original submitted files for images

 Below are the links to the authors’ original submitted files for images.